spineki/spineki.github.io/content/articles/closures_as_iterators.md

   ret
 ```

 Since the closure types cannot be named, those ranges are not really meant to be stored as members (even if it's possible using templates).
-They offer a simple interface for quick-and-use-once iterators, as it is more frequent in functional languages.
+They offer a simple interface for quick-and-use-once iterators, as it is more common in functional languages.

 If STL compatibility is needed, the C++20 range interface of the last section is required.
-But maybe it could be easier to use a more regular `range + view` approach.
+But maybe it would be easier to use a more regular `range + view` approach.

 ## Acknowledgements